Royal Irish Constabulary: Characteristics

 During the early 19th century in the United Kingdom, both the idea of police and the word itself were "disliked as a symbol of foreign oppression".
-Accordingly, the state was later than its European neighbours in developing organised police services: the London Metropolitan Police being established seven years after the RIC.
+Accordingly, the state was later than its European neighbours in developing organised police services: the Metropolitan Police in London was not established until seven years after the RIC.
 The RIC was as a result pulled in two directions.
 To some extent it had a quasi-military or gendarmerie ethos: barracks and carbines; a marked class distinction between officers and men; jurisdiction over rural districts lacking a population density to warrant their own civilian police force; obligatory service outside of one's region of origin; plus a dark green uniform with black buttons and insignia, resembling that of the rifle regiments of the British Army.
 At the time of the RIC's disbanding the debate over its very nature was ongoing: a paramilitary police in the gendarme-style, or merely an armed version of the English-style civilian police?
-A delegation of prominent Irish-Americans led by former Illinois governor Edward F. Dunne, returned with the following impression:"The Constabulary is a branch of the Military forces.
+A delegation of prominent Irish-Americans led by former Illinois governor Edward F. Dunne, returned with the following impression: "The Constabulary is a branch of the Military forces.
 They are armed with rifles, as well as small side-arms; engage in regular drills as well as small warfare"; the authorities in Dublin Castle conceded that the Constabulary was armed and drilled, but considered that its operational independence from the ministry of war rendered it not a true gendarme force (note, however, that this was true of gendarmeries of other European countries, which also operated under the aegis of their national Interior ministry rather than their War ministry, other than in periods of invasion).
 French military observers similarly reported on the "Royal Irish Constabulary (the Irish gendarmerie)".

 However, the RIC also followed civic police forces in the rest of the UK in using non-military ranks such as "constable" and "inspector"; and there was a gesture towards "policing by consent" through attempts to match postings to the religious affiliation of the communities affected.

 The RIC was an all-male police force.
 For most of its history, its ethnic and religious makeup broadly matched that of the Irish population (about three-quarters Catholic and one-quarter Protestant), although Anglo-Irish Protestants were overrepresented among its senior officers.